Aananda-giri/GPT2-Nepali/2. tokenizer/README.md

 # Tokenizer

-Nepali CharBPETokenizer with 50k vocab_size = 50k trained on nepberta dataset.

-- huggingface tokenizers library was used to train a CharBPETokenizer on cleaned dataset from nepberta.
+- huggingface tokenizers library was used to train a `CharBPETokenizer` with vocab size of 50K on cleaned dataset from nepberta.

 - tried tokenizes with different vocab sizes (30k, 50k, 75k) and selected 50k for providing balance between small vocab size and quality of tokens.